dexter1918/Task_-Level1_Linux_Module/README.md

   \
     <img src = "/images/img_1.png">

-    Here in this location, several directories (e.g., man1, man2, man3...) store manual pages for different categories of commands as executable file.
+    Here in this location, each man page is categorized in a specific section (directory), different directories (e.g., man1, man2, man3...) store manual pages for different           categories of commands.
 See below -

      ```
      The standard sections of the manual include: